MLXXXp/Arduboy2/extras/cabi/README.md

 ## Input file decoding

 The input file should be a PNG file containing the image to be converted.
+The height of the image must be a multiple of 8 pixels (8, 16, 24, 32, ...).
+The width can be any size.

 The image will be translated to a raw array of 32 bit RGBA (Red, Green, Blue, Alpha) pixels internally before being processed to output.
 Ideally, pixels that are to be drawn (represented as a 1 in the image output) should be fully white.
 Non-drawn (0) pixels should be fully black.
 Pixels intended to be masked out of the image (represented as a 0 in both the image and mask output), should be fully transparent and their color doesn't matter.